|

 coincides with our silver wedding anniversary.
 Over the years I’d vaguely

-hoped to use the money from the endowment to go back to Talking of anniversaries and wanting cash -
+hoped to use the money from the endowment to go back to Talking of anniversaries and wanting cash - I

-that time described the device as “if not quite the dog’s bollox, it’s
+time described the device as “if not quite the dog’s bollox, it’s

 certainly the cat’s cock”.
 The PC has done well over the last four years,